-NOW, THEREFORE, BE IT RESOLVED BY North Front Range Transportation & Air Quality Planning Council, the fiscally constrained 2040 RTP Amendment, FY2018-2021 TIP, the 2040 Upper Front Range, and the Colorado FY2017-2020 STIP conform to the State Implementation Plan (SIP) demonstrating positive air quality conformity determinations.
+NOW, THEREFORE, BE IT RESOLVED BY North Front Range Transportation & Air Quality Planning Council, the fiscally constrained 2040 RTP Amendment, the FY2016-2019 TIP, FY2018-2021 TIP, the 2040 Upper Front Range, and the Colorado FY2017-2020 STIP conform to the State Implementation Plan (SIP) demonstrating positive air quality conformity redeterminations.

-Passed and adopted at the regular meeting of the North Front Range Transportation & Air Quality Planning Council held the 2nd day of February, 2017.
+Passed and adopted at the regular meeting of the North Front Range Transportation & Air Quality Planning Council held the 2nd day of March, 2017.